AdobeDocs/experience-manager-64.en/help/sites/developing/using/pagediff.md

 ## Operation Details {#operation-details}

-When comparing versions of a page, the previous version(s) that the user wishes to compare is/are recreated by AEM in the background in order to facilitate the diff.
-This is needed to be able to render the content for side-by-side comparison.
+When comparing versions of a page, the previous version that the user wishes to compare is recreated by AEM in the background in order to facilitate the diff.
+This is needed to be able to render the content [for side-by-side comparison](../../../sites/developing/using/pagediff.md#operation-details).

+This recreation operation is done by AEM internally and is transparent to the user and requires no intervention.
+However an administrator viewing the repository for example in CRX DE Lite would see these recreated versions within the content structure.

+Depending on the AEM patch level, the behavior is different and may require certain permissions in order to work properly.

+### Prior to AEM 6.4.3 {#prior-to-aem}

 When content is compared, the whole tree up to the page to compare is recreated in the following location:

 `/content/versionhistory/<userId>/<site structure>`

-This recreation operation is done by AEM internally and is transparent to the user and requires no intervention.
-However an administrator viewing the repository for example in CRX DE Lite would see these recreated versions within the content structure.

-## Permissions {#permissions}

-Because when using the page diff mechanism, [AEM recreates the previous version of the page,](../../../sites/developing/using/pagediff.md#operation-details) in order to use the feature the user must have certain JCR permissions.
+Because when using the page diff mechanism, AEM recreates the previous version of the page, in order to use the feature the user must have certain JCR permissions.

 >[!CAUTION]
 >
 >In order to use the page diff feature, the user needs to have the** Modify/Create/Delete** permission on the node `/content/versionhistory`.

+### As of AEM 6.4.3 {#as-of-aem}

+When content is compared, the whole tree up to the page to compare is recreated in the following location:

+`/tmp/versionhistory/`

+This content is created by a service user with permissions limiting visibility to the current user.
+For this reason, no special permissions are required.

+A cleanup task runs automatically to clean up this temporary content.

 ## Developer Limitations {#developer-limitations}